 I found a 3D print shop that would be open early in Delaware.
 I made the trip over to Printed Solid, Inc. I had some difficulty finding my way to the entrance (there are multiple buildings for the business, it turns out), but I soon found my way in.
 Apparently, most people buy their products online.
 I do purchase online from time to time, but I prefer the ability to take home a product the same day (and without shipping charges!).

 The man who I first spoke with was super kind.
 He was incredibly nice to me.
 This man was the owner.
 At first, I believe that he wasn't entirely sure what he should think of me (this is often the case when two people meet for the first time).
 However, after sharing some hours with me, he seemed to get much more comfortable.
 He was very informative and patient.

 I purchased a completely set-up Creality CR-10S.
 The printers at this store can be bought built and ready.
-I still needed to be instructed on how to prepare the mechanism when I got it home (some cords needed to be removed for safe storage in the car), but it was only two pieces which needed to be connected once I arrived home.
+I still needed to be instructed on how to prepare the mechanism when I got it home (some cords needed to be removed for safe storage in the car), but it was only two pieces that needed to be connected once I arrived home.
 The 3D printers here can be purchased after being pretested for errors.
 Above is a photograph of an object which was printed on my machine as a test by the vendors of my printer.